 - A worker must be able to use an industrial machine without bending or stooping awkwardly.

-- Packages for delivery must not exceed 30 pound in weight.
+- Packages for delivery must not exceed 30 pounds in weight.

-All of these drivers, if not met, could have negative impacts on the end customer or people in the supply chain.
+If not met, all of these drivers could negatively impact the end customer or people in the supply chain.

 Examples of Critical to Safety Requirements